-Return to: PhD in Education–School of Higher Education, Leadership, and Policy
+Return to: PhD in Education–School of Education and Professional Licensure

 In this specialization education professionals prepare to help learners translate creativity into innovative learning experiences utilizing authentic, engaging practices and assessments.
 Students develop learning solutions through problem-based and project-based learning grounded in solid, brain-based principles.
 Through their coursework, students explore creative approaches to learning that integrate technology with the needs of learners in a global community.
 Students prepare to foster diverse perspectives and create a culture of innovation in the workplace.